 Fjallraven’s Keb pants are a staple, but they are heavyweight and not great for quick dry properties yet extremely durable.
 If you really want to mix it up you can opt for hiking tights — Tasha loves those!

 This is one of those obvious things that can be really easy to forget at home.
 I’m partial to the simplicity of a canvas belt that has a locking buckle.
-I’ve had one that I use almost every day and it’s lasted for almost four years.
+Canvas belts treated us well, but we’ve now opted for a Jelt belt.

 We always have one in the backpack no matter the hike and consider it one top hiking accessories.
 I imagine most people have one or two of these by now!